 Kastellorizo Churches

-Just opposite is another picturesque church.
+Just opposite is another picturesque church built in 1835.

-This is the cathedral of Saints Constantine and Elena, the patron saints of the island.
+This is the Cathedral of Saints Constantine and Elena, the patron saints of the island.

 It’s possible to visit the church and services are held here too.